The Find-a-Spider Guide

 Habitat:

-This species builds a small orb web in shrubbery at night then destroys it at dawn
+This species is thought to build a small orb web in shrubbery at night but then destroys the web at dawn

 Toxicity:

-The toxicity of this species is not known but it probably is too small to be able to seriously envenomate humans, against which it shows little aggression anyway
+The toxicity of the venom of this species is not known but it probably is too small and too timid to be able to seriously envenomate humans

 Araneus acuminatus